Tandy Pocket Computer: Other notes

 It was not possible to define new mathematical function commands for use in Run mode.
 However, on many Sharp derived models, a special AREAD command was added to BASIC which would assign the current value on the display line to a given variable, which could then be used in a program.
 Combined with a defined key, this allowed very quick custom operation.

 The program interpreter on the models did not provide human-readable error information.
 Errors encountered either in program execution or calculation evaluation would be returned as one of 9 error codes, usually indicated by replacing the display with text such as "ERROR 4".
 On the PC-7 model the list of error codes was printed above the text keypad, and was included on the case of the PC-8, but with other models users not familiar with the meaning of each code would have to refer to the manual.
 Like other characteristics of this line, the meanings of the error codes were not necessarily equivalent from model to model.

 Undocumented commands

-The PC-8 had a couple of commands that were not listed in the manual, but nonetheless were recognized by BASIC and usable.
+The PC-3 and PC-8 had a couple of commands that were not listed in the manual, but nonetheless were recognized by BASIC and usable.